 Contact us for more information on classifying your goods today.

 Once you determine the correct code for a product, it is called a customs classification.
-Based on the rules of classification, goods are classified in the Harmonised Tariff System (HTS) / Combined Nomenclature (GN).
+Based on the rules of classification, goods are classified in the Harmonised Tariff System (HTS) / Combined Nomenclature (CN).
 This is a classification system that the World Customs Organisation maintains.
 The HTS system is used almost everywhere in the world.
-The GN system is an expansion of the HTS system used in the European Union.
+The CN system is an expansion of the HTS system used in the European Union.

 What key facts about goods classification should I be aware of?